junxit/us-congress-bills-114/bill.md

     >     - **(B)** for the use of a component or office of the Department outside the Directorate, under a memorandum of agreement with the head of such a component or office under which such component or office will reimburse the Directorate for the costs of such employment.
     >   - **(2)** *Responsibilities* Under an agreement referred to in subparagraph (B) of paragraph (1)—
     >     - **(A)** the Under Secretary for Science and Technology and the Under Secretary for Management shall—
-    >       - **(i)** solicit and accept applications from individuals who are currently enrolled in or who are graduates of postgraduate programs in scientific and engineering fields related to the promotion of securing the homeland;
+    >       - **(i)** solicit and accept applications from individuals who are currently enrolled in or who are graduates of postgraduate programs in scientific and engineering fields related to the promotion of securing the homeland or critical infrastructure sectors;
     >       - **(ii)** screen applicants and interview them as appropriate to ensure that such applicants possess the appropriate level of scientific and engineering expertise and qualifications;
     >       - **(iii)** provide a list of qualified applicants to the heads of components and offices of the Department seeking to utilize qualified fellows;
     >       - **(iv)** subject to the availability of appropriations, pay financial compensation to such fellows;